 - Associate Dean

-- Director, Master of Public Policy and Administration
+- Director, Master of Public Administration

-- Industry Associate Professor of Public Administration
+- Professor of Public Administration

 Calia’s research interests focus on state and local government governance, tax, and fiscal policies.
 His recent applied policy research includes reports on countercyclical fiscal policy in the states during the COVID-19 pandemic, facilitating the incorporation of unincorporated areas of Cook County, residential and commercial effective property tax rates in southern Cook County municipalities, and recommendations for reforming Chicago Public Schools finance and governance.

 He has extensive consulting experience in public financial management in the areas of budget, tax, and performance measurement for a wide variety of clients, including the State of Illinois, Cook County, and the Civic Federation of Chicago.